Penpak Sirikul

-Penpak Sirikul (เพ็ญพักตร์ ศิริกุล; RTGS: Phenphak Sirikun), nickname Tai (ต่าย), is an actress and model, well known as Thai sex symbol and model in the 70s-80s later the 2,000-year Woman.
+Penpak Sirikul (เพ็ญพักตร์ ศิริกุล; RTGS: Phenphak Sirikun), nickname Tai (ต่าย), is an actress and model, well known in the 1970s and 1980s as a Thai sex symbol.
+By the age of fify she was called The 2,000-Year Woman (Sao Song Pan Pee) as she was considered "forever young".

 Biography

 Born in Chiang Mai, her real name is Wanphen Khuenkaeo.
 After winning a beauty contest when she was 19, Penpak became a swimsuit model.

 Penpak's first film in 1980 was Dok Sanoh Ban Chao (The sanoh flower blooms in the morning), a drama directed by Jazz Siam.
 That same year she starred opposite Sorapong Chatree in Fai Narok Khum Lokan (Hell fire).
 She had a son, age 30 in February 2012.